Government Museum, Chennai

 The Government Museum, Chennai, or the Madras Museum, is a museum of human history and culture located in the Government Museum Complex in the neighbourhood of Egmore in Chennai, India.
 Started in 1851, it is the second oldest museum in India after the Indian Museum in Kolkata.
-It has among the largest collection of Roman currency outside Europe.
+It has among the largest collections of Roman currency outside Europe.
 The Museum Theatre is a central landmark of the museum.
 The National Art Gallery is also present in the museum premises.
-Built in Indo-Saracenic style, it houses rare European and Asian painting of renowned artists, including Raja Ravi Varma.
+Built in Indo-Saracenic style, it houses rare European and Asian paintings by renowned artists, including Raja Ravi Varma.
 It had 600,000 visitors in 2018.
 It has a large collection of bronze idols, 500 of them dating to 1000 BCE, in Asia.

 Location

 The museum is located in what is known as the Pantheon complex, or "public assembly rooms."
 It is located in the Government Museum Complex on Pantheon Road in Egmore.
-The road on which the museum is located too takes its name from the complex.
+The road on which the museum is located also takes its name from the complex.
 The Government Museum Complex also houses the Connemara Public Library and the National Art Gallery.